ShahuPatil07/Deep-Carlsen/README.md

 # Deep-Carlsen
-In this project, I tried to make a chess engine which is able to compare moves and the best one at pretty good accuracy.
+In this project, I tried to make a chess engine which is able to compare moves and the find the best one with pretty good accuracy.
 Initially, I developed entire chess game using Pygame library.
 That itself included a lot of hardcoding.
 ### Here are few problems that I faced during this:
 * In the dragging process, i needed to know whether piece is dragged at a square where its a valid move.
 For that i had to loop through all valid moves and compare them.
 But how to compare 2 moves as it was just an object under Move class.
 Solution was to compare initial and final squares of that move (this is a method in move.py).
 And for comparing squares, I had to define an equilizer method in Square.py where we check if row1= row2 and column1= column2 to verfy equality.